-The following articles teach you how to use one-line diagrams in Design Master Electrical and Design Master Electrical RT.
+The following articles teach you how to use one-line diagrams in Design Master Electrical.

 Create Your One-Line Model: Before you can create a one-line diagram, you need to have created at least some of the panels and transformers in your project.
-Learn how to create them in Design Master Electrical and how to transfer them from your Revit model in Design Master Electrical RT.
+Learn how to create them in Design Master Electrical.

 Automatic Generation and Customization Options: The first draft of your one-line diagram can be generated for you automatically.
 The appearance can be customized to match your existing drafting as closely as possible.
 Explore all of the different customization settings that we offer.

 Labels: Labels on the one-line diagram are updated automatically as you make changes to your design.
 Learn how to insert and format to provide the documentation your one-line diagram needs.

 Creating Custom Blocks: The default blocks our software provides likely will not match the graphics you currently use on your one-line diagram.
 Learn how to create new blocks that work with our software to keep your one-line diagram looking as close your current ones as possible.

 Feeders: The automatically inserted feeders will not always be in the right location.
 Learn about how to move and update them to make the connections between panels readable.